etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

     http://livebuilds.openbravo.com/erp_pi_pgsql/ws/dal/Currency/100?template=bo.xslt (User Name: Openbravo / Password: openbravo)

+!!!info
-The XSLT templates can be found in the org.openbravo.service.rest package.
+    The XSLT templates can be found in the `org.openbravo.service.rest` package.

 ##  Test

-The REST Webservice functionality is tested using junit testcases.
-REST test cases can be found in the openbravo development project in the src-test folder and then in the org.openbravo.test.webservice package.
-The REST test cases give a first impression on how to do REST requests directly from Java incl. basic authentication.
+The REST Webservice functionality is tested using **junit testcases**.
+REST test cases can be found in the Etendo development project in the `src-test` folder and then in the `org.openbravo.test.webservice` package.
+The REST test cases give a first impression on how to do REST requests directly from `Java incl.` basic authentication.

 ##  Tips & tricks and trouble shooting

-For trouble shooting and tips and tricks please see this link  here  .
-The tips and tricks section for example discuss a firefox plugin to make it easy to test REST webservices.
+For trouble shooting and tips and tricks please visit the [Tips and Tricks section](developer-guide/etendo-classic/concepts/Common_Issues_Tips_and_Tricks.md).
+The Tips and Tricks section for example discuss a firefox plugin to make it easy to test REST webservices.

 This work is a derivative of [XML REST Web Services](http://wiki.openbravo.com/wiki/XML_REST_Web_Services){target="\_blank"} by [Openbravo Wiki](http://wiki.openbravo.com/wiki/Welcome_to_Openbravo){target="\_blank"}, used under [CC BY-SA 2.5 ES](https://creativecommons.org/licenses/by-sa/2.5/es/){target="\_blank"}.
 This work is licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/){target="\_blank"} by [Etendo](https://etendo.software){target="\_blank"}.